ndyGit/vPlot/README.md

 ### Usage ###
 Download this repository.<br />
 Browse to the following subfolder: <i>wp-vlib/js/VLib/</i> <br />
-Open a terminal-window and run the following command:
+In order to add external dependencies open a terminal-window and run the following command:
 ```html
 bower install
 ```